Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > NCERT Solutions: Tribals, Dikus and the Vision of a Golden Age

 Q5.
 What accounts for the anger of the tribals against the dikus?

-Ans: The word “dikus” means outsiders or who come from outside like – moneylenders, traders, zamindars, contractors, British etc. There are a number of reasons for anger of the tribals against the dikus:
+Ans: The word “dikus” means outsiders or who come from outside like – moneylenders, traders, zamindars, contractors, British etc. There are several reasons for the anger of the tribals against the dikus:

 • The tribals practiced shifting cultivation, but the British forced them into settled agriculture and introduced land settlements.

-• Traders and moneylenders entered the forests, offering low prices for forest produce and luring the tribals into high-interest loans.
+• Traders and moneylenders entered the forests, offered low prices for forest produce, and lured the tribals into high-interest loans.

-• Many fell into this trap and remained in debt for life, viewing these outsiders as evil.
+• Many tribal people fell into this trap and remained in debt for life, viewing these outsiders as evil.

 • Under British rule, tribal chiefs lost their authority and could no longer fulfill their traditional roles; they had to pay tribute to the British.
 The new forest laws forced the tribals off their lands, making them homeless and pushing them to seek work elsewhere.